 - Efficiency – between 80 and 90 percent

 - Versatile – can run slowly at low power or fast at high power

 - Simple – easy to construct near networks

-- Cost effective – capital costs comparable to lithium ion batteries.
+- Cost effective – levelised costs well below lithium batteries

 The key requirement is a deep hole in the ground; it can be a disused mineshaft brought back into use, or a purpose-sunk shaft.
 Shaft depths can be from 150m for new shafts down to 1500m for existing mines.

-Over the next 12 months we will be undertaking sub-system design and testing at an existing mine site in the UK, and aim to trial our first full-scale prototype in 2019 or 2020 at a disused mine in the UK.
+Over the 12 months from January 2018 we will be undertaking sub-system design and deploying a 250kW concept demonstrator.
+We aim to trial our first full-scale prototype in 2019 or 2020 at a disused mine in the UK.